Fenceit Fencing Logo

 The Assessment Points That Separate an Honest Scope from an Oversell

-Post condition at grade is the first evaluation on every site visit.
-A post can appear solid three feet off the ground while being completely deteriorated at the concrete collar.
-FenceIt uses a penetrating probe to assess wood density at and below grade before any replacement recommendation is made.
-Homeowners receive the findings in plain language before any scope is presented.
+Post condition at ground level is the first check on every site visit.
+A post can look solid above grade while being fully deteriorated at the concrete collar.
+FenceIt uses a penetrating probe to test wood density at and below grade, and homeowners receive the findings in plain language before any scope is provided.

 How Long a Replacement Fence Should Last in Tomball, TX